HidoraSwiss/documentation/en/API/DeploymentManifest.md

 # Deploy manifest from Jelastic's API

-It can be practical to launch a deployment of an environment with a manifest from Jelatic's API.
+It can be useful to launch a deployment of an environment with a manifest from Jelatic's API.
-However, the documentation of the API is not really clear and the the method which allows that is not documented.
+However, the documentation of the API is not really clear and the the method which allow this is not documented.

-The endpoint of the API that need to be used is :  <https://app.hidora.com/1.0/development/scripting/rest/eval>.
+The endpoint of the API that need to be used is <https://app.hidora.com/1.0/development/scripting/rest/eval>.

-Find below an example of parameters which is used :
+Find below an example of parameters to use:

 ```json
 {